Spoiler alert: Science doesn’t back the numerous health claims

 Numerous videos posted online show the water in a foot detox tub changing colors even without feet being soaked.

-Other than damage to your bank account balance, there’s really no harm in trying a foot detox for most people, says Dr. Todorov.
-There are, however, some exceptions.
+Other than damage to your bank account, there’s no harm in trying a foot detox for most people, says Dr. Young.
+But there are some exceptions.
 You should avoid a foot detox bath if you have:

-Many foot detox systems also advise against use by children or those who are pregnant.
+Many foot detox systems also advise against use by children and pregnant women.

-Epsom salt baths also are pretty popular, though scientific research isn’t quite as bullish on the benefits as user testimonials.
+Epsom salt baths are also pretty popular, though scientific research isn’t quite as bullish as user testimonials.

 Advertisement

-If worries about toxins lured you to a foot bath detox, there are better ways to cleanse your system, notes Dr. Todorov.
-Better yet, they’re simple.
-“Put your focus on diet and exercise,” she says.
+If worries about toxins lured you to a foot bath detox, there are better ways to help your body naturally cleanse its system, notes Dr. Young.
+She offers these four simple tips to help minimize and shed toxins.

-“Living healthier comes down to lifestyle,” says Dr. Todorov.
+“Living healthier often comes down to lifestyle,” emphasizes Dr. Young.
 “Changing that isn’t as easy as putting your feet in a tub, but you’re going to get better results.”

 Advertisement